The proven two-sided marketplace playbook, based on 10+ years of experience

 What can you do when you need one side to get the other?

 This is called the chicken-or-egg problem, and there are many tactics to combat it.
-In my experience, the best tactics focus on getting the harder side to commit to the platform first.
-That's usually the supply.
+In our experience, the best tactics focus on getting the harder side to commit to the platform first.
+That’s usually the supply.

-Go to online forums or Facebook groups.
-There may even be some online business directories for your suppliers.
+- Go to online forums or Facebook groups: There may even be some online business directories for your suppliers.

 This is called liquidity.
 Liquidity means the likelihood of a seller making a sale on your marketplace and of a buyer finding what they’re looking for.

-And if you ask any marketplace expert, investor, or founder, it's the north star metric for any marketplace.
+And if you ask any marketplace expert, investor, or founder, it’s the North Star metric for any marketplace.

 After you have found liquidity, you can start growing your marketplace.
 And you now have a playbook you can use to expand, one successful location at a time.